770-938-4861

 Our Inspection Process

 A trained inspector walks the property, identifies suspect materials, and collects representative samples following EPA protocols.
-Samples then move to our NVLAP-accredited lab for analysis using EPA-approved methods, with chain of custody preserved end to end.
+Each sample is documented end to end through a sealed chain of custody at our EPA/AHERA/ASHARA-accredited facility.

 • Certified inspectors on site within two business days